ZenonSeth/respec/doc/api.md

 ## Chain types

-The default chain type (used when one isn't specified) is `respec.consts.chain_packed` which results in the default laying out of elements (as the above code would result in):
+The default chain type (used when one isn't specified) is `respec.const.chain_packed` which results in the default laying out of elements (as the above code would result in):
 ```
 |       [First][Second][Third]     |
 ```
 Where the elements are packed together in the center and positioned equally from each side.

-Using `respec.consts.chain_spread` results in:
+Using `respec.const.chain_spread` results in:
 ```
 |   [First]   [Second]   [Third]   |
 ```
 Where the elements are spread apart by equal distance between themselves and from the sides

-Using `respec.consts.chain_spread_inside` results in:
+Using `respec.const.chain_spread_inside` results in:
 ```
 |[First]      [Second]      [Third]|
 ```